-It continues to amaze me how few suppliers of products and services bother to attend educational sessions at conferences, restricting themselves to the associated trade show.
+It continues to amaze me how few suppliers of products and services bother to attend educational sessions at conferences.
+Rather, they restrict themselves to the associated trade show.
 Folks, you’re making a mistake!
+You need to join my tribe!
 Peter Evans-Greenwood explains why:

 “To sell to members of a tribe you must be part of the tribe.
 It’s not enough to be in conversation with the tribe, your identity needs to be interwoven with the tribe.” —Identity is a funny thing, Peter Evans-Greenwood

 Is there a better place to join the tribe of the attendees to whom you’re selling than the conference sessions themselves?

 Even if the sessions are lectures with time for Q&A at the end, you’ll get an opportunity to hear what someone—hopefully with expertise and experience—is sharing that’s relevant to your market, and the audience questions may supply useful clues on pain points and selling propositions that you can address (perhaps during the session, if it’s done without a crude pitch).